acemod/ACE3/docs/wiki/framework/flags-framework.md

 ### 1.2 Add the carrier

 Each flag item requires a flag carrier.
 This is the object that is placed.
-Inherit from an existing flag carrier, so that the pickup action is shown and the flag texture is set as defined in the item config.
+Inherit from an existing flag carrier, so that the pickup action is shown and the flag texture is set as defined in the corresponding item config.

 ```cpp
 class CfgVehicles {